AGENCY CONTACT INFORMATION

 The Constitution vests responsibility for the general conduct and supervision of the public school system with the State Board of Education, the State Superintendent of Public Instruction, county school superintendents, and other governing boards as provided by law.

-The Superintendent of Public Instruction is a publically elected position, established by the Arizona Constitution.
+The Superintendent of Public Instruction is a publicly elected position, established by the Arizona Constitution.
 The Superintendent is fourth in line to succeed the Governor.
 Statutory authority is found in A.R.S. §§15-251 et seq.
 The Superintendent, who serves a four-year term, works in conjunction with the State Board of Education to develop and implement educational guidelines and standards for Arizona’s common schools.
 The Superintendent also works with the State Board for Charter Schools to provide oversight of state charter schools.
-Duties of the Superintendent include apportioning funds; executing Board policies; printing and distributing courses of study prescribed by the Board; and printing and distributing laws related to schools (See A.R.S. §§ 15-251 and 15-252).
+Duties of the Superintendent include apportioning funds; executing Board policies; printing and distributing courses of study prescribed by the Board; and printing and distributing laws related to schools.
+(See Arizona Constitution, Article 5, §6 and A.R.S. §§ 15-251 and 15-252).

 The Arizona Department of Education (ADE), created in 1970, operates under the direction of the Superintendent of Public Instruction to execute the policies set by the State Board of Education (Laws 1970, Chapter 175).
 The Board serves as the governing and policy determining body of the Department.
-The Superintendent is responsible for executive, administrative and ministerial functions.
+The Superintendent is responsible for executive, administrative and ministerial functions, distributes funds to Arizona’s public school system and works with schools to comply with national and state laws and State Board of Education policies.
 Divisions within the Department may be established as needed for the transaction of business.
-(Arizona Auditor General Report: No. 06-06)

-- Arizona Constitution, Article 11, Sections 1 through 10
+- Arizona Constitution, Article 5, Sections 6 and Article 11, Sections 1 through 10

 - Session Laws